What are Advanced Dependent Prepositions?

 There is a great demand for organic produce.

-Some verbs change their meaning slightly or require a specific preposition to function correctly in a sentence.
+Some verbs change their meaning slightly or require a specific preposition to function correctly with an object.

 |---|---|---|